This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How is intimate partner abuse in pregnancy diagnosed?

-Your caregiver will ask you questions.
-Everything you say to your caregiver will be kept private.
-Tell your caregiver as much as possible, so that you can get the help that you need.
-Your caregiver must report the abuse to police.
-Your caregiver may need to examine you, and may ask if they can take pictures of your injuries.
+Your healthcare provider will ask you questions.
+Everything you say to your healthcare provider will be kept private.
+Tell your healthcare provider as much as possible, so that you can get the help that you need.
+Your healthcare provider must report the abuse to police.
+Your healthcare provider may need to examine you, and may ask if they can take pictures of your injuries.
 You may also need any of the following:

 - Blood and urine tests: Blood and urine tests may be done to check for problems, such as an infection.

-- Vaginal and pelvic exam: You may need to have this exam so caregivers can check for any injuries that may have resulted from the abuse.
+- Vaginal and pelvic exam: You may need to have this exam so healthcare providers can check for any injuries that may have resulted from the abuse.
 A sample of discharge may be collected from your genitals, and sent to a lab for tests.

 - X-rays: These may be done to see if any bones have been broken or are displaced.
 X-rays of your chest and abdomen may also be taken.